heaptracetechnology/microservice-intercom/README.md

 # Intercom as a microservice
-An OMG service for Intercom, it allows to push messaging to multiple device
+An OMG service for Intercom, it allows to messaging interaction with client app

 [![Open Microservice Guide](https://img.shields.io/badge/OMG-enabled-brightgreen.svg?style=for-the-badge)](https://microservice.guide)